 - Extended time for papers or projects

 - Time-and-a-half for testing

-- Distraction-free testing room
+- Testing with limited distractions

 - Tape lectures (with appropriate permission)

 - Use of a computer for essay exams

-In order to request learning accommodations, the student needs to submit medical or psychological documentation, specifying detailed and reasonable accommodation(s), 2 weeks prior arrival.
+In order to request learning accommodations, the student needs to submit medical or psychological documentation, specifying detailed and reasonable accommodation(s), two weeks prior arrival.
 Please note all documentation must be valid and current (within the past 4 years) and issued by a licensed specialist.

-After all required documentation has been received, our Learning Accommodations Coordinator will consult with faculty and staff to determine available accommodations.
+After all required documentation has been received, the Dean's Office will consult with faculty and staff to determine available accommodations.